typelevel/cats/docs/src/main/tut/typeclasses/comonad.md

 ### coflatMap

 `coflatMap` is the dual of Monad's `flatMap`.
-While `flatMap` allows us to chain together operations in a monadic context, `CoflatMap` takes a value in some context `F[A]` and a function `F[A] => B` and returns a new value in a context `F[B]`.
+While `flatMap` allows us to chain together operations in a monadic context, `coflatMap` takes a value in some context `F[A]` and a function `F[A] => B` and returns a new value in a context `F[B]`.

 The default implementation of `coflatMap` for `NonEmptyList` will pass the supplied